 - 1. Save the license file to a known location on disk. - 2.
-Launch the application. - The Licensing dialog displays. - 3.
-Click Install License to display the available license installation options. - 4.
+Launch the application.

+- 3. Click Install License to display the available license installation options. - 4.
 Click Install from Disk. - 5.
 Browse to the location of the license file. - 6.
-Click Open to install the license automatically in the correct directory. - Once you click Open, you should see the Licenses Updated message in the Licensing dialog and you are presented with a Launch option. - 7.
-Click Launch to open Katana.
+Click Open to install the license automatically in the correct directory.

+Once you click Open, you should see the Licenses Updated message in the Licensing dialog and you are presented with a Launch option.